Lindsay Burns & Company

 All prices including Buyer’s Premium of 20% + VAT

 Lindsay Burns & Company is a family run firm of Auctioneers and Valuers located in Perth, conducting quarterly Antiques and Fine Art Sales together with regular Antique & General Sales.
 All our auctions are conducted live online via our state of the art live bidding platform.
 We provide valuations for sale, inheritance tax and insurance as well as advise on the sale of Antiques, Fine Art and Chattels.
 With our own transport we are well equipped to undertake the uplift of a single item or clear an entire estate.

-Established in 1982, 2022 sees us celebrating 40 years in business, the saleroom and offices at located at 6 King Street in the City of Perth.
+Established in 1982, the saleroom and offices at located at 6 King Street in Perth.
 The premises date back to 1834 and the interior with its stained and leaded glass windows provides a suitable background for the sale of Antiques, Fine Art and Chattels.
 With its own car park the consignment and collection of goods is simple and convenient.
 For further information please visit www.lindsayburns.co.uk